The advantages to digitally printed labels

 How is digital print more cost effective?

-Unlike traditional printing methods, digital print doesn’t require plates, which means no tooling fees.
+Unlike traditional printing methods, digitally printed labels don’t require plates, which means no tooling fees.
 Generally, the technology is cheaper to run, and because of the flexibility, printing a different design is as simple as pressing a button.
 Imagine being able to print what you need, when you need it and combine multiple orders into a single run.
 No breaks, no plate changes, no downtime, so no additional costs and our savings are passed onto our customers.

 When digital print is paired with embellishments, the added value is limitless.
 Premium products need high-end quality labelling, and a high-definition press is the best way to deliver that x-factor.